Skip to Main Content

 • Sexual orientation

 Confidential information is not a category explicitly mentioned in the GDPR.
-This information is regulated by other laws but may be of consequence in the way that the GDPR is applied.
-Whether a piece of information is to be considered confidential or not depends on whether the information, in the general view of society, should be requested to be kept secret from the public eye.
-General or non-sensitive personal information may be confidential in some situations, but confidential information will not always be sensitive.
+This information is regulated by other laws but may be of importance in the way the GDPR is applied.
+Whether an information can be considered confidential relies on an assessment of whether the information should, in the general view of society, be requested to be kept secret to the public.
+Non-sensitive personal information may be confidential in some situations, but confidential information will not always be sensitive.
 However, sensitive personal data will always be confidential.

 • Personality test